fomar123/Terraform/README.md

 - This provisioner enables running scripts or commands on a newly provisioned instance.

 ##### "file" Provisioner:
-- The "file" provisioner was utilized to copy files from the local machine to a remote resource.
+- The "file" provisioner was utilised to copy files from the local machine to a remote resource.
 - This provisioner helps in transferring necessary configuration files or scripts to the remote instance.

 ##### "local-exec" Provisioner: